The 400 Years of Genesis 15 13

 - Based on these verses (Ga 4:29, Ge 15:13, Ac 7:6), we conclude that this persecution started at this time when Isaac was five years old and Abraham made this feast.
 This was thirty years after Abraham left Haran.
 4

 - For a more detailed look at when and in what order these events took place, and to learn a few other interesting facts, see the timeline below.
 One interesting fact, for example, is that Isaac was still alive (he was 168) when Joseph was sold into slavery.
+(How Long Were the Israelites in Egypt? by David Wright on July 5, 2010)

 The twenty five years, plus the five years equals thirty years; this is the difference between the four hundred years and the four hundred and thirty years.
 It's clear that the four hundred year prophecy and the four hundred and thirty years come at the same time in Exodus 12 40.
 This is confirmed in Acts 7 6.
 Remember, the prophecy said that his descendants would be afflicted four hundred years.
 Genesis 21 9 can be seen as the starting point of the affliction.